Dealing with unwanted telephone sales calls

-Cold calling means that you receive unwanted sales calls in your home from companies that you have not had any dealings with until that time.
-You can now register your preference not to receive such cold calls using the National Directory Database.
-You may still receive calls where your views are being sought in connection with market surveys.
+Sales calls from companies that you have not had any dealings with is called cold calling or direct marketing.
+You can register your preference not to get such calls using the National Directory Database (NDD).
+However, you may still get calls asking you to take part in a survey.

 The National Directory Database is a list of all telephone numbers contained in public phone books or available through directory enquiries.

-There is no charge for registering your preference not to have marketing calls on the National Directory Database.
+There is no charge to be recorded in the ‘do not call’ direct marketing register of the National Directory Database.

-The Commission for Communications Regulations (ComReg) provides a guide to dealing with cold calls on its website.
+The Commission for Communications Regulations (ComReg) provides information about dealing with cold calls on its website.

 Any company who breaks the rules may face prosecution by the Office of the Data Protection Commissioners.
-You can read more about the Data Protection Commissioner’s requirements for making a complaint here.
+You can read more about making a complaint to the Data Protection Commissioner.

 Where to apply